AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2023-11-07-post-shark_tank_part_1.md

 The dataset we are working with contains information about the "Shark Tank" series aired on the ABC channel.
 It comprises 27 columns and 900 rows, forming a matrix of 900 * 27.
 Each row provides information about an aspiring entrepreneur venturing into the business world.

 The column names include:

+Sharks' Preferred Industries for Investments
+As we are aware, in each episode of every season, the sharks make multiple investment decisions to become stakeholders in various projects or companies.
+These companies operate in diverse industries such as toys and games, electronics, specialty food, and more.

+In our upcoming analysis, we aim to gain a deeper understanding of the specific industries in which the sharks have chosen to invest with entrepreneurs.
+Furthermore, we have included the monetary amounts that each shark has decided to invest in these industries.